Sword swallowing: Guinness World Records

-In 2009, the Guinness World Record for "Largest Curve in a Sword Swallowed" was achieved by Dai Andrews with a 120 degree curved sword.
+In 2017, the Guinness World Record for "Largest Curve in a Sword Swallowed" was achieved by Franz Huber with a 133-degree curved sword.

-Brad Byers holds the Guinness World Record for "The Most Swords Swallowed and Twisted at One Time" by swallowing ten 27 inch swords one at a time and then twisting all ten swords 180 degrees in his throat.
+Brad Byers holds the Guinness World Record for "The Most Swords Swallowed and Twisted at One Time" by swallowing ten 27-inch swords one at a time and then twisting all ten swords 180 degrees in his throat.

 Thomas Blackthorne made the sword known as "The Sword of Swords".
 It holds the Guinness World Record for the most swallowed sword and has been swallowed by 40 of the world's most known sword swallowers.

-Johnny Strange holds the Guinness World Record for the 'Most swords swallowed in three minutes', this record attempt took place on the Guinness World Record live feed.
+Wang Lei from Dezhou, China holds the Guinness World Record for most swords swallowed in three minutes (27).

+In 2023, Heather Holliday became the first person to hold a title for swallowing a neon tube.